diabasecoin/diabase/doc/keepass.md

  - Have KeePass running with an open database
  - Start _dash-qt_
  - Open console
- - Type "_keepass init_" in dash-qt console
+ - Type "_keepass init_" in diabase-qt console
  - Keepass pops up and asks for an association id, fill that in, for example, "_mydrkwallet_"
  - You should get a response like this "_Association successful.
 Id: mydrkwalletdash - Key: AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=_"
  - Edit _dash.conf_ and fill in these values